kay999/vue-constants/README.md

 This allows you to better state your intent and also to avoid the overhead of vue creating observers on non-changing values.

-install via
+Install via

     npm install vue-constants

-Use in your project via
+Enable it in your project via

     import VueConstants from 'vue-constants'
     Vue.use(VueConstants);